Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Homometry and difference tables for the circle group

 \section{Homometry and difference tables for the circle group}

-In this and the next section, in order to temporarily ignore the bracelet length $n$, we conduct our analysis not in terms of the cyclic group $\Z_n$, but rather the circle group $\mathbb{T} \coloneqq \R / \Z$, which we realize as the unit interval $\mathbb{T} \coloneqq [0,1)$ under addition modulo the integers.
+In this and the next section, in order to temporarily bypass the bracelet length $n$, we conduct our analysis not in terms of the cyclic group $\Z_n$, but rather the circle group $\mathbb{T} \cong \R / \Z$.